hydrocomputing/pymf6/README.md

 With some basic Python programming, many different problems that may be to difficult to represent with crafting input data in a appropriate manner, may be solved with `pymf6`.
+Example usage include:

+* dependent boundary conditions, i.e. the value of one boundary cell depends on the value of other model cells, that are calculated during the model run
+* "technical" boundary conditions such as coupled extraction and injections wells, where the level of the extraction well should not drop under a given value and the injection rate should be the extractions rate, that in turn is a result of running model
+* coupling with other models such reactive transport, unsaturated zone models, or sewage pipe models

+## Usage Requirements

+In order to use `pymf6` you need to

+* understand the MODFLOW 6 variables as defined in the input files
+* have a working knowledge of Python programming

 ## Installation